GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/01_introduction.rst

 This tutorial covers the basics of reducing GMOS_ (Gemini Multi-Object Spectrographs) data using |DRAGONS|.

+Data reduction with DRAGONS can be done in two different ways:

+* From the terminal using the command line.
+* From Python using the DRAGONS classes and functions.

+We show how to run the same reduction using both methods.

+* :ref:`starfield_example`

+More examples will be added in the future.

 The next two sections explain what are the required software and the data set that we use throughout the tutorial.
-:ref:`Chapter 2: Data Reduction <command_line_data_reduction>` contains a
-quick example on how to reduce data using the DRAGONS command line tools.
-:ref:`Chapter 3: Reduction with API <api_data_reduction>` shows how we can reduce the data using DRAGONS' packages from within Python.

 .. _requirements: